fprotais/marchinghex/README.md

 ![box](https://raw.githubusercontent.com/fprotais/marchinghex/main/images/bimaterial_sj.jpg)

-# Quality of hexaedra
+# Quality of hexahedra

-We use a method which generate polyhedra for each cube of the grid, and then obtain hexahedra through midpoint splitting.
+We use a method which generates polyhedra for each cube of the grid, and then obtains hexahedra through midpoint splitting.
 "different_configurations.mesh" contains all the configuration generated with our method:
 ![box](https://raw.githubusercontent.com/fprotais/marchinghex/main/images/configurations.png)

 You can notice that some elements have negative scaled-jacobian.
-To avoid those, \[1\] propose a clever splitting, that gives "splitted_configurations.mesh" and "splitted_configurations_compl.mesh", each configuration and its complementary:
+To avoid those, \[1\] proposes a clever splitting, that gives "splitted_configurations.mesh" and "splitted_configurations_compl.mesh", each configuration and its complementary:
 ![box](https://raw.githubusercontent.com/fprotais/marchinghex/main/images/with_split.jpg)
 To generate those results:
 ```sh